energysistem/manuals/44463-Home_Charger_24A_Dual_USB/pt/03-Contenido_del_producto.md

-## Contenido del producto
+## Conteúdo do produto

-- Cargador USB *Energy Home Charger 2.4A*.
+- Carregador USB *Energy Home Charger 2.4A*
-- Manual de usuario.
+- Manual do utilizador